Assisted Living Facilities

 Guide to Choosing an Assisted Living Community (PDF) – Explains assisted living and what consumers can expect from an assisted living community.
 Also includes a checklist to use when visiting and evaluating a potential new home for yourself or for a loved one.
 (Assisted Living Federation of America)

-Choosing an Assisted Living Residence: A Consumer’s Guide – A comparative checklist for consumers and prospective residents, including starting ideas to find facilities.
-(National Center for Assisted Living)
+Choosing an Assisted Living Residence: A Consumer’s Guide (PDF) – A comparative checklist for consumers and prospective residents, including starting ideas to find facilities.
+(American Health Care Association / National Center for Assisted Living)